8 Computing persistent homology in Julia

 8.4 Barcodes

-The barcode gives a complementary view: each horizontal bar represents a topological feature, from birth to death.
-Long bars are significant features; short bars are noise.
+The barcode gives a complementary view: each horizontal bar represents one topological feature, from its birth to its death.
+Long bars are significant features; short bars are usually noise.
+Barcodes and persistence diagrams carry the same information, but different people find one or the other easier to read.

 8.5 Cubical complexes

-For gridded data (like images), Ripserer provides cubical complexes, which are much more efficient than Rips complexes:
+For gridded data such as images, Ripserer.jl can work with cubical complexes, which are often much more efficient than Rips complexes on the same information:

 n = 50